th2018/th2018/README.md

 - 👋 Hi, I’m Tao Huang.
-- 👀 I’m interested in spatial analysis.
+- 👀 Fascinated by the power of **geospatial analysis** to unlock insights from our world.
-- 🔭 I’m currently working on **python in hydrology**
+- 🔭 Currently diving deep into the world of **hydrology using Python**.
 - 📫 How to reach me: tao7753@gmail.com

 <!---